amercader/ckanext-search/doc/filters.md

 The goal of this specification is to provide a common syntax for defining filters that need to be applied to queries performed.
-It is not tied to a particular API endpoint or search backend, and it aims to be simple and extensible.
+It is not tied to a particular API endpoint or search provider, and it aims to be simple and extensible.

 ## Overview